flennerhag/mlens/README.md

 **ML Ensemble is a Python library for building fully parallelized ensembles with a Scikit-learn's API.
 It is fully compatible with Scikic-learn objects such as pipelines and grid search classes.**

 The project is in development.
 Currently, the following classes are implemented:
-- `Ensemble`: a one-stop-shop for generating and training ensembles.
+- `StackingEnsemble`: a one-stop-shop for generating and training ensembles.
 See [here](mlens/examples/example.ipynb) for an example.
 - `PredictionFeature`: an sklearn compatibile class for generating a feature of out-of-sample predicitons.
 In pipeline, coming soon.
 - `Evaluator`: a one-stop-shop for model evaluation that allows you to compare in one table the performance of any number of models, across any number of preprocessing pipelines.
 By fitting all estimators in one go, grid search time is dramatically reduced as compared to grid search one pipelined model at a time.
 See [here](mlens/test/example_evaluator.ipynb) for an example.